PNNL-CompBio/Snekmer/README.md

 #### Extra Notes

 The `kmerfeatures` CLI is ready-to-use in the above format, but if you run `kmerfeatures --help`, you'll notice many extra parameters.
-Ignore these for now
+Ignore these for now; these are a WIP still!